harrewarre/harrewarre.github.io/docs/blog/posts/enable-tethering-on-lineageos-using-adb.md

 ---
 date: 2017-05-01
+description: A little hack to enable tethering on your Android device when it's blocked by your operator.
 slug: enable-tethering-on-lineageos-using-adb
-summary: A little hack to enable tethering on your Android device when it's blocked by your operator.
 tags:
 - Android
 - LineageOS
 title: Enable tethering on LineageOS using ADB
 ---
 # Enable tethering on LineageOS using ADB

 #### Update